 Most important to our customers is that we enable value chain transparency by providing the carbon footprint data of all main grades, based on supplier input and regional validation.
 The data is available to all relevant customers in our downstream value chain.

 At the core of our strategy is Safer, Lighter and more Sustainable EVs, and we will continue to invest in the further development of existing and new applications, in close cooperation with partners from across the value chain.

 Contact us to learn more about our materials solutions for EV applications.

 Manufacturing lightweight and cost-effective tanks for hydrogen vehicles

 Global Marketing Manager of Mobility

 Dr. Tamim Peter Sidiki is Global Marketing Manager of Mobility.
 Tamim holds a Master Degree in Physics and a Ph.D. in Electrical Engineering obtained at Universities in Germany, Sweden and Scotland.
-Tamim has more than 20 years of experience in the consumer and automotive electronics industry and has been with DSM since October 2007.
+Tamim has more than 20 years of experience in the consumer and automotive electronics industry and has been with Envalior since October 2007.

 Leave your e-mail address below to start receiving the latest news about plastics, new products and events delivered to your inbox.